maksimKorzh/code-monkey-kim/README.md

 # Code Monkey KIM
-This is a fork of KIM UNO project by Oscar Vermeulen,<br>
+This is a fork of KIM UNO project by Oscar Vermeulen<br>
 with a custom hardware and expanded output capabilities.

 # Video demo and tutorials